 How often do you need to replace a toilet flange?

-You must replace a toilet flange when it shows signs of wear or damage.
+You should replace a toilet flange when it shows signs of wear or damage.
 Longevity depends on the flange type and how well it’s installed.
 You will likely need a new wax ring before a new flange.

 What is the difference between a toilet flange and a toilet wax ring?